 Introduction to spinning

-Spinning is a special type of cycling done indoors and under strict supervision of a licensed spinning instructor.
-Spinning is considered a cardio or aerobic type of workout accompanied with music and lead by a highly trained spinning instructor.
+Spinning is a special type of cycling done indoors and under the strict supervision of a licensed spinning instructor.
+Spinning is considered a cardio or aerobic type of workout accompanied by music and lead by a highly trained spinning instructor.
 The average timeframe of a spinning class is around 40 to 60 minutes.
 There are also spinning classes held at a lesser timeframe to cater for beginners.

-The spinning class is ideal for individuals who want to engage in a sport activity where they could go at their own pace.
+The spinning class is ideal for individuals who want to engage in a sports activity where they could go at their own pace.
 Most spinning classes have low-impact routines, ideal for individuals who have joint problems.